 SEO stands for search engine optimization and the implementation of SEO controls how well a website ranks in search engines like Google and Yahoo.
-SEO is a complex practice, which can place you at the top of search results for given keywords in a search engine.
 Businesses can utilize certain SEO best practices to increase the visibility of their website, usually broken up into Onsite and Offsite practices.
 Studies have shown that SEO can have a better ROI than traditional forms of marketing such as TV and print ads.
-Onsite SEO can involve optimizing your website through technical changes or strategically chosen keywords in the copy, whereas off-site can include the creation of citations or PR pieces.
+SEO is a complex practice, which can place you at the top of search results for given keywords in a search engine.
+Onsite SEO can involve optimizing your website through improving more technical issues or strategically chosen keywords in the copy, whereas off-site can include the creation of citations or PR pieces.

 While I may be making it sound like SEO is usually thought about in terms of marketing and sales, it actually has more of a practical application in our everyday life.
 We all use the Internet, most of us on a daily basis.
 Whether you are looking for an answer to a question, a website to purchase a product, or directions to a specific restaurant, you use a search engine to locate that pertinent information.

 Let’s say you are planning on taking a vacation in Hawaii, but you don’t know where to go.
 You pull out your phone, laptop, or tablet, and head on over to Google.
-The first thing you choose to do is to narrow down your destination to a particular city.
-You have never been to Hawaii, so you have no idea what the different cities have to offer.
+The first thing you choose to do is to narrow down your destination to a particular city then you might look up the jet card programs at Jettly to make traveling easier.
+However, you have never been to Hawaii, so you have no idea what the different cities have to offer.
 Searching for ideas, you type in “popular Hawaiian destinations”.
 You see a blog titled “Top 10 Places to Visit in Hawaii” on a Hawaii travel site.
 This blog would be an example of a website’s onsite content strategy.
 Content marketing for SEO is one of the best ways to interact with potential customers and funnel them to your business by ranking organically for generic terms people search during the initial research stage.
+This is also a way to help you on your sales funnel strategy.

 You look through the list and are drawn to #4 – Honolulu, the best island for drinking Mai tai’s on the beach.
 Sold!
 Well, that and its historical significance, flourishing art scene, and pristine beaches of course.
 Next you search “flights to Honolulu” and you notice that your eye gravitates to the results that are formatted differently from the rest.
 This specially formatted listing is due to special schema markup called rich snippets.
 With the implementation of rich snippets, you can maximize exposure by providing vital information about a page within the SERP itself.
 This is essentially additional information that is displayed as part of your listing, including itineraries, prices, reviews and site links.
 They can make a big difference in your click through rate, and more importantly, give you the advantage against your competitors.